andrekovac/git-tic-tac-toe/README.md

 ### First turn

-1. Team X begins: Player 1 of team X creates a new branch (e.g. `git branch move-01`).
+1. Team X begins: Players of team X each create a new local branch (e.g. `git branch move-01`).
-2. Player 1 sets an `X` somewhere, e.g. it changes `game-board.txt` to the following:
+2. Players of Team X set an `X` somewhere, e.g. it changes `game-board.txt` to the following for player 1:

   ```
        |     |